 - Quartz 2%

 - Swelling Volume 11 ml/2g

 Clay is best taken on an empty stomach, preferably in the morning or late evening, or at least 2 hours between meals.
 Adequate intake of fresh water is vital due to the absorptive nature of this product.

-Adults For general health maintenance: Mix (1) one heaping teaspoon of Bentonite Clay in an large glass of pure water or juice and drink once daily.
-Alternatively a heaped teaspoon can be added to a litre of clean water (glass bottle) and sipped throughout the day.
+Adults For general health maintenance: Mix (1) one heaping teaspoon of Bentonite Clay in a large glass of pure water or juice and drink once daily.
+Alternatively, a heaped teaspoon can be added to a litre of clean water (glass bottle) and sipped throughout the day.

 Children: Take 1/2 teaspoon per 50lbs of bodyweight.

 Face Mask: For smooth and healthy skin, make a paste of bentonite and water and apply to face as a mask (a similar mask is used in many spas).
 Leave on for 10-20 minutes and wash off with warm water.
 If you feel a pulling and tightening sensation, it means the mask is working.
 Typically do this once or twice a week.
 Note: You may experience slight redness of the skin directly after removing the mask.
 This is totally normal and should disappear in about 30 minutes.
 If you’re nervous about this, perform a spot test elsewhere on your body 24 hours prior to using this mask on your face.

 Detox Bath: First we highly recommend using Magnesium Spray, this will massively help detoxification happen.
 Then add about 1/4 cup of Bentonite Clay to a bath for a relaxing detox bath that softens skin.